 Economics is everywhere, and understanding economics can help you make better decisions and lead a happier life.

 An incentive is a bullet, a key: an often tiny object with astonishing power to change a situation.

 Meet The Team

-They will not hold office hours, nor are the available for individual help.
+Your course's grading assistant will be a PhD student in the Department of Economics.
+They will not hold office hours, nor are available for individual help.